 You are currently viewing our site as a guest, which gives you limited access to our site features.
 By signing up for a free membership, you will receive our Investment Opportunity newsletters and have access to additional features for finding and comparing managed funds and shares.
 Registration is fast and simple, so please:

-Business Description: Flight Centre Limited (FLT) is engaged in travel agency business.
-The Company provides a complete travel service for leisure and business travelers in Australia, New Zealand, the United States, Canada, the United Kingdom, Africa, Middle East, Asia, New Zealand, and Europe.
+Business Description: Flight Centre Travel Group Limited (FLT, formerly Flight Centre Limited) is engaged in travel agency business.
+The Company provides a complete travel service for leisure and business travellers in Australia, New Zealand, the United States, Canada, the United Kingdom, Africa, Middle East, Asia, New Zealand, and Europe.
+FLT consists of more than 30 brands with four categories of brands which are Leisure, Corporate, Wholesale and other.
+The flagship brand is Flight Centre leisure brand.

 Strategy Analysis: The strategy has been to super size its international market share and become a leader in the corporate and retail travel market.
 This scale aims to enable the group to enhance its global purchasing power and so negotiate better deals with travel providers.
 A complementary online and offline product offering is being developed.